-- 1. To qualify for 2021 State 4-H Dog Trial, dog and handler must receive a minimum score of 170 points out of a possible perfect score of 200. - 2.
+- 1. To qualify for State 4-H Dog Trial, dog and handler must receive a minimum score of 170 points out of a possible perfect score of 200. - 2.
 DOG SHOWMANSHIP CRITERIA refer to Appendix C. - 3.
 An Interview will be given to each Exhibitor by the judge in the showmanship ring which includes questions taken from the 4H201R 4H Dog Resource Handbook but is not inclusive.
 If the exhibitor does not attempt to answer a question, zero points will be given.
 The major difference between AKC and a 4-H Showmanship class is the inclusion of an interview component.
 Questions are selected to assess the exhibitor's knowledge, not to trick the youth. - 4.
-Ties in Scoring: Ties will be broken as follows: (1) When two or more exhibitors have the same overall scores, the scores in the Handling exercise will be compared (Gaiting, Examination, Stacking, Breed Presentation).
-The exhibitor with the highest score in the Handling exercise will receive the highest placing, and so forth.
+Ties in Scoring: Ties will be broken as follows: (1) When two or more exhibitors have the same overall scores, the scores in the Handling exercises will be compared.
+The exhibitor who has first highest score in the order of the Handling exercises will receive the highest placing.
+The order of the Handling exercises are as followed: Gaiting, Examination, Stacking, and Breed Presentation.
 (2) If all exhibitors have the same score in the Handling exercise, the scores in the Interview section will be compared, followed by the scores in the Handler Appearance & Attitude section, and the scores in the Grooming section until ties are broken.
-(3) If the scores are equal throughout all of the exercises, with Grooming being the last section compared, ties will be broken by the exhibitors and their dogs performing a Handling exercise as specified by the judge. - 5.
-In the event a tie still exists, an official flip of the coin will be used to break the tie.
+(3) If the scores are equal throughout all of the exercises, with Grooming being the last section compared, ties will be broken by the exhibitors and their dogs performing a